eldronzhou/SDPR_admix/README.md

 # SDPR_admix
 A statistical method to calculate PRS in admixed population.
 SDPR_admix is still in the early stage of testing.
-If you have encounbtered a problem, please contact geyu.zhou@yale.edu.
+If you have encounbtered a problem, please contact zhou1633@purdue.edu.

 ## Installation